Last updated – 11 March 2021.

 We or our affiliate partners may use cloud-based computer systems, which is where data is stored across multiple servers.

 By communicating electronically with us, you acknowledge and agree to our processing of personal information in this way and if you like to obtain further information about the safeguards we have in place please contact the Data Protection Office, whose contact details are provided in Section 11 below.

 - Links to other websites

 We may use ‘cookies’ and other similar technologies, for example pixel tags or tracking IP addresses, on our website.
 A ‘cookie’ is a small amount of data that is sent to your browser and stored on your computer’s hard drive.
 They enable you to navigate around our website and, where appropriate, enable us to monitor your behaviour on our website to be able to tailor the content to fit your needs.
-This behaviour profiling will have no legal effect or other outcome for you.
+This behaviour profiling will have no legal effect or other outcomes for you.
 They also help us monitor the usage and activities on our website.
 They provide us with generic usage statistics to allow us to improve our Website and to provide you with information about our service that may interest you.
 Cookies are also used to help ensure the overall accuracy of the data collection and analysis processes described above.

 The web browsers of most computers are usually set up to accept cookies, however, if you prefer you can disable cookies through your Internet browser.
 Information about cookies and how to reject them can be found at http://www.allaboutcookies.org.

 Please help us to keep your records up to date by informing us of any relevant changes to your personal details.
 You can also ask for further information about the way we use your personal information, or to complain about its use, by contacting our Data Protection Officer at: Halo Financial Ltd, Battersea Studios 2, 82 Silverthorne Road, London, SW8 3HE or by emailing firstname.lastname@example.org.